-My philosophy with teaching swimming is "a picture is worth 1000 words, but a moving picture is worth 10,000 words."
-See my demonstration of the Combat Swimmer Stroke with and without fins below.
-The combat swimmer stroke is a very efficient stroke with and without fins and done by SEAL, PJ, and other special forces/special ops men and women.
+My philosophy with teaching swimming is "a picture is worth a thousand words, but a moving picture is worth 10,000 words."
+See my demonstration of the combat swimmer stroke with and without fins below.
+The combat swimmer stroke is a very efficient stroke with and without fins and done by SEAL, pararescuemen and other special forces/special ops men and women.

-The type of fins you should use when swimming in open water for any of these professions is a strong SCUBA type fin that can also be used for SCUBA diving.
-Getting your ankles used to the strain of the kick takes a few weeks of 500-1000m swims, but the initial pain will go away as long as you incorporate swimming with fins regularly into your program.
-I recommend anything made by Cressi or the US Diver's Rocket Fin, as these are used by many special operations training programs.
-You will need to wear booties with these types of fins and will not be able to use these fins bare foot.
+The type of fins you should use when swimming in open water for any of these professions is a strong SCUBA-type fin that also can be used for SCUBA diving.
+Getting your ankles used to the strain of the kick takes a few weeks of 500- to 1,000-meter swims, but the initial pain will go away as long as you incorporate swimming with fins regularly into your program.
+I recommend anything made by Cressi or the U.S. diver's rocket fin; these are used by many special operations training programs.
+You will need to wear booties with these types of fins.

 Here is the email question: